Fill PDF forms

 )

-Like radio buttons, select a dropdown choice by specifying its integer value.
-For an example, see this PDF.
+As with radio buttons, select a dropdown choice by specifying its integer value.
+For example, to fill this PDF:

 from PyPDFForm import PdfWrapper